gregfoletta/articles.foletta.org/content/post/2025-03-04-bytesize-a-ode-to-rs-scraping/index.markdown

 ]
 ```

-Not sure what to do, I go and fetch thed data:
+Not sure what to do, I fetch the data:

 ``` r
 js_content <-